 |CT scan showing pheochromocytoma|

-The majority of pheochromocytoma tumors can be removed in a minimally-invasive surgical procedure called laparoscopic adrenalectomy.
+The majority of pheochromocytoma tumors can be removed in minimally invasive surgical procedures, either laparoscopic adrenalectomy or retroperitoneoscopic adrenalectomy.
 Most patients are able to go home the day after surgery.

 If the tumor is cancerous, several treatment options are available, including surgery, chemotherapy and radiation.